SearchPilot/missmatch/README.md

 Miss Match
 ============================

-Miss Match is a HTML Parser designed to identify miss matched HTML tags.
+Miss Match is a HTML Parser designed to identify mismatched HTML tags.

 It will report tags that haven't been opened correctly, e.g.: